 Nikolaev region overview

-Lands of Nikolaev (Mykolaiv) region spread out in the southern part of Ukraine, in the basin of the lower reach of the Southern Bug River.
-The capital city is Nikolaev.
+Nikolaev (Mykolaiv) region is located in the southern part of Ukraine, in the basin of the lower reach of the Southern Bug River.
+Nikolaev is the capital city.

 Nikolaev region features

 The historical and archaeological reserve “Olvia” is located in the settlement Parutino.
-It preserves pieces of titled pavement, workshops, burials and Apollo church.
+It preserves pieces of titled pavement, workshops, burials and Apollo temple.

 Chernomorsky (“the Black Sea”) biosphere reserve is located on the territory of the region as well as a number of landscape parks.